Best jumper pack for jump starting your car

 Lots of companies make jumper packs.
 Some use older lead acid batteries while others rely on lithium ion or lithium polymer technology.
 There are advantages and disadvantages to each, but it’s clear the market is moving away from lead acid and leaping into lithium ion jumper pack technology.
 Rather than discuss the pros and cons of older lead acid jumper packs, let’s talk about what the new technology offers.

-Lithium ion jumper packs are much smaller and lighter than lead acid jumper packs.
-They also hold their charge longer than lead acid batteries, but the charge length if often nowhere near what the manufacturers claim.
-The longer charge retention time can be an important advantage when you consider that lead acid jump packs must be charged at least once every 30-days, even more often in bitterly cold weather.
+Lithium-ion jumper packs are much smaller and lighter than lead acid jumper packs.
+They also hold their charge longer than lead-acid batteries, but the charge length is often nowhere near what the manufacturers claim.
+The longer charge retention time can be an important advantage when you consider that lead-acid jump packs must be charged at least once every 30-days, even more often in bitterly cold weather.
 But don’t get sucked in by the unrealistic claims made by some jumper pack manufacturers—more on that later

 There is no industry standard for peak amps.
-So one jumper pack manufacturer can short a battery through a meter for 0.5-seconds and record the ammeter reading, while a different manufacturer can short the battery for 10-seconds and get a much different reading.
-One manufacturer can test their battery at 70°F while another tests their battery at 0°F. With no standard time length, no standard temperature and no standard for maintaining a minimum voltage, peak amps is totally worthless as a battery rating.
+So one jumper pack manufacturer can short-circuit a battery through a meter for 0.5-seconds and record the ammeter reading, while a different manufacturer can short the battery for 10-seconds and get a much different reading.
+One manufacturer can test their battery at 70°F while another tests their battery at 0°F. With no standard time length, no standard temperature and no standard for maintaining a minimum voltage, peak amps are totally worthless as a battery rating.
+It means nothing and should not even be considered when buying a jumper pack.

 Two jumper pack batteries with the exact same peak amp reading can perform differently in terms of delivering power to your car battery.
 The bottom line here is: